Comets Snag 2 Wins, 5 Points on Busy Weekend

 While the Comets saw a three game winning streak halted, they've earned at least a point in four-straight and five of six.

-Utica hosts the Laval Rocket on Wednesday night (7:00).
+Utica sits fourth in the North Division (26-19-4-2) and will host the Laval Rocket on Wednesday night (7:00) at the Adirondack Bank Center.

 Ahead of Sunday's contest in Bridgeport, Comet Zack MacEwen was recalled by the Vancouver Canucks.
 Through 49 games in Utica, MacEwen has registered 17 goals and 25 assists, ranking third among Comets in total points this season.
 In Saturday's win over the Amerks, he scored a goal and had three assists.